This is a list of essential tools you will need for your Internet marketing to be successful.

 WordPress or Joomla are our recommended website platforms.
-A responsive website refers to a website that adjusts to be displayed on mobile or tablet devices no matter what their size.
-This is very important to Google as Google has two different search engines.
-One for desktop search results and one for mobile search results.
-If your website doesn't display properly for mobile devices Google will not show your website in it's mobile search results.
+A responsive website refers to a website that adjusts to be displayed on mobile or tablet devices, no matter their size.
+This is very important to Google as Google has two different search engines - one for desktop search results and one for mobile search results.
+If your website doesn't display properly for mobile devices, Google will not show your website in its mobile search results.

 Fast Web Hosting

 Having a fast website is important to whether a website visitor will stay on your website or not.
 If your website takes too long to load, this visitor may have already closed the browser or clicked the back button.
 Also, ensure that your web hosting has a backup system in place just in case anything were to happen to your website.